 Faculty, Staff and Graduate Students who make their daily commute to and from the UC Riverside campus using public transit are eligible to participate in the Public Transit Program.
 Registered participants cannot hold a daytime commuter parking permit.

-You must enroll in the Alternative Transportation Program to receive incentives.
+You must enroll in the R'Commute (Alternative Transportation Program) to receive incentives.
 Eligibility of incentives is subject to verification using University electronic records.

 Complimentary Parking Privileges

-Registered Public Transit participants are eligible to receive a complimentary parking allotment for days they cannot commute using public transportation.
-Program participants are provided a prorated permit allotment, based on 4 permits per month.
-Actual allotments provided are dependent on enrollment dates and are issued on a quarterly basis.
-Parking allotments are easily accessible through the A/T Daily Web Permit application.
+Registered Public Transit participants are eligible to receive a complimentary 10-pack parking permit each quarter.
+Actual allotments provided are dependent on enrollment dates and are prorated.

 Take the worry out of ridesharing.
 Faculty or staff enrolled in the Transit Program are eligible to participate in the Regional Guaranteed Ride Home Program offered through IE Commuter.
 The program reimburses you for up to two emergency rides per year when using Lyft, Taxi, or Uber to get home in an emergency.
 The program is intended for personal and family emergencies or unscheduled overtime at the request of your supervisor.
 It is not available for rides to work, scheduled appointments or planned overtime.